ualibweb/UALIB_ChemStructures/README.md

 ..."DNA sequences and other genetic, biological, or chemical substances or compounds, regardless of whether they are man-made or produced by nature..."

-We have endeavored to credit each thesis author respectfully by including a citation reference and permalink on all shared chemical structure data including within this Git Repository data files, The University of Alabama Institutional Repository, and PubChem Substance Pages.
+We have endeavored to credit each thesis author respectfully by including a citation reference and permalink (where possible) on all shared chemical structure data including within this Git Repository data files, The University of Alabama Institutional Repository, and PubChem Substance Pages.